jojolitogon/ayscom/docs/bash-python-scripting.md

 | **Calling APIs or complex logic**| Difficult                       | Designed for this                      |
 | **Scheduling (cron jobs)**      | Perfect fit                     | Works, often called from Bash          |
 ## BASH SCRIPTING BASICS
 Bash is the default command-line shell in many Unix-based systems.
-You can run individual commands—or group them in a .sh file to create a script.<br><br>
+You can run individual commands—or group them in a .sh file to create a script.
 ### STEPS TO CREATE AND RUN A BASH SCRIPT
 1. Create a new file: nano myscript.sh
 2. Add this at the top: #!/bin/bash (shebang line)